 Additionally, Chinese Buddhists believe that an incarnation of Guanyin appeared in the 10th-11th century ACE as the Princess Miaoshan.
 It is interesting to note that some scholars believe the story has its origins in Taoism and not Buddhism.

 Princess Miaoshan’s father was very demanding and when she came of age he ordered her to marry a wealthy man that he had chosen.
 However, the princess refused and would only agree to marry a man who could help to ease the suffering of sentient beings.
 When she suggested to her father that she be allowed to marry a doctor, he became enraged.
 As a result, (according to some versions of the story) the king ordered that the princess be executed.

 On the day of her execution, the executioner was unable to end her life after many tries.
 Although she could have saved herself she knew the king would do something terrible to the executioner if she was still alive.
 Therefore, she allowed the executioner to take her life and she took all of his bad karma and replaced with it with her own good karma.
 As a result, upon her death she was condemned to a Hell realm because she had the bad karma of a murderer.
 However, she refused to be tormented and instead played music.
 The realm of torment was then transformed into a realm of heaven.

 Tara can be perceived in many ways.
 There is Green Tara, White Tara, Black Tara plus many others.
-Green Tara is depicted in Buddhist sculpture as always being prepared to spring to the aid of humanity.
+Green Tara is depicted in Tibetan sculpture as always being prepared to spring to the aid of humanity.
 Additionally, Tara is commonly depicted with lotus flowers growing over her shoulders.
 Also, the hand mudras she uses display generosity and protection to all sentient life.